EHDEV/data_challenge/README.md

-Capital One Data Challenge
+Capital One Data Challenge - HMDA Data Analysis and Processing
 ==============================

-Analysis of HMDA data to understand home loans market in Washington DC and the surrounding area
+_Analysis of HMDA data to understand home loans market in Washington DC and the surrounding area_

-# Change Financial - HMDA Data Analysis and Processing
 ------------

 This tool enables us to analyze HMDA data for the years 2012 to 2014 and gives us insight on how Change Financial can enter the home loans market.